-When you lift up Jesus out of pure love spilling from your life and testimony, people are drawn to Jesus.
-It will happen through you.
+When you lift up Jesus out of pure love spilling from your life and testimony, people are drawn to Jesus and you are refreshed in the process.
+And you also will draw closer to Him.
+Again and again.
 Their discovery and excitement will only refuel your own.
-Then the insignificant elements of our life that try to rob our joy fade, and the joy of Jesus lifts our heart.
+Then the insignificant elements of our life, and the devil’s attempts to discourage us and rob our joy will fade away.
+The joy of Jesus will fill our heart!
 This is the life of joy in Jesus we long for.
-Not focused out of discipline, but out a pure love – of never forgetting the one who saved you and sharing that love with the world surrounding your life.
+Not a relationship of obligation, but out a pure love of never forgetting the one who saved you.
 It’s not something to be forced.
-His grace is there to make it he most natural thing in the world – a rhythm of His grace.
-What is your testimony?
-Do you have your coffee break version?
-Are you reading your Bible so someone can ask you why you are?
-Are you thinking today about His love that invaded and changed your life forever?
-Be thankful then and just let it spill from you!
+Exalting Jesus in your heart and in the hearts of those around you produces this rhythm of His grace.
+It is the refreshing you need.
+It is all about our Almighty God’s personal love for you and His intimate reach into your life—Rhythms of Grace!

 In His Love,

 Would you like to Partner with Pastor Tim?
 Click here and Learn More…